xueyunlong12589/Brant/README.md

 # BPT: A Foundation Model for Intracranial Neural Signal
-BPT is a foundation moded in the field of intracranial recordings, which learns powerful representations of intracranial neural signals.
+BPT is a foundation model in the field of intracranial recordings, which learns powerful representations of intracranial neural signals.

 ### Source Code